 Here are some photos from 2011 (about 100 photos, approximately 5 minutes)… UPDATE: I removed the slideshow because it didn’t display properly.
 Here’s a video slideshow that pretty much the same:

 (It’s a slow news day here at Mud Songs.)
 I know everyone has been on edge waiting for the results of the Cloudy Honey taste test.
 Does clarifying a jar of cloudy honey in a bowl of hot water destroy the floral flavours and aromas?
 Does it make the honey taste like grocery store goo?
 I don’t know.
 I haven’t done the taste test yet.
 But stay glued to your computer.
 We hope to have the results in this weekend.
 In the meantime, I’ll answer another question I’m sure has been on everyone’s mind: “Phillip, what are your bees up to these days?”
 I don’t know.
 But let’s find out… Okay, I just got back from taking a few pictures of the bees.
 Check it out:

-We finally got around to wrapping our hives for the winter.
+I finally got around to wrapping my hives for the winter.
 Here’s another how-to video narrated by me with a sore throat.

 It went up to a stifling 11°C yesterday (52°F), so I took the opportunity to insulate our hives for winter and staple on some mouse-proofing mesh.
 This is as simple as it gets.

 Hard insulation installed over winter-positioned inner covers (minus the top covers.)